rapidsai-community/gpu-deployment-tutorial/rapids-cli-verify-environment.md

 # Verify your environment with the RAPIDS CLI

-You just set up a GPU environment.
-Before you build on it, two questions are worth answering: did it actually work, and what exactly did you get?
-The manual answer is a scatter of commands: `nvidia-smi`, `python --version`, some hand-written pynvml, and poking around `/usr/local/cuda`.
-The RAPIDS CLI collapses that into two commands. `rapids doctor` tells you whether your environment is healthy, and `rapids debug` tells you exactly what you have.
+You just set up a GPU environment but before you build on it, two questions are worth answering:

+- Did it actually work?
+- What exactly did you get?

+[RAPIDS CLI](https://github.com/rapidsai/rapids-cli) allows you to answer these questions with two commands.

+- `rapids doctor` tells you whether your environment is healthy,
+- `rapids debug` tells you exactly what you have in that environment.

 ## What the RAPIDS CLI does